bitovi/github-actions-deploy-docker-to-ec2/README.md

 ## Environment variables

-For envirnoment variables in your app, you can provide a `repo_env` file in your repo, a `.env` file in GitHub Secrets named `DOT_ENV`, or an AWS Secret.
+For envirnoment variables in your app, you can provide:
+ - `repo_env` - A file in your repo that contains env vars
+ - `ghv_env` - An entry in [Github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables)
+ - `dot_env` - An entry in [Github secrets](https://docs.github.com/es/actions/security-guides/encrypted-secrets)
+ - `aws_secret_env` - The path to a JSON format secret in AWS

 Then hook it up in your `docker-compose.yaml` file like:

 ```
 version: '3.9'